Goosang-Yu/genet/README.md

 ## Tutorial 3: Get ClinVar record and DeepPrime score using GenET
-ClinVar is a database of clinically important mutation records([Nucleic Acids Research, 2018, Laudrum et al.](https://academic.oup.com/nar/article/46/D1/D1062/4641904)).
-In GenET's database module, the NCBI efetch module was used to access the ClinVar record, and sequence information was obtained there, and finally a pegRNA targeting the corresponding mutation was designed.
-In addition, a DeepPrime score for the corresponding pegRNA can be obtained.
+ClinVar database contains mutations that are clinically evaluated to be pathogenic and related to human diseases([Nucleic Acids Research, 2018, Laudrum et al.](https://academic.oup.com/nar/article/46/D1/D1062/4641904)).
+GenET utilized the NCBI efect module to access ClinVar records to retrieve related variant data such as the genomic sequence, position, and mutation pattern.
+Using this data, genET designs and evaluates pegRNAs that target the variant using DeepPrime.

-You can refer to the example below.

 ```python
 from genet import database as db